oroinc/documentation/user/back-office/system/integrations/dotmailer/index.rst

 .. begin_include

-.. hint:: The feature requires extension, so visit Oro Marketplace to download the |Oro dotmailer extension| and then use the composer to :ref:`install the extension to your application <cookbook-extensions-composer>`.

 Oro application supports integration with dotmailer, allowing you to do the following:

 - Map the :ref:`marketing lists <user-guide-marketing-lists>` to address books in dotmailer and keep them synchronized.